RobBiddle/xRemoteDesktopSessionHost/README.md

 * **ShowInWebAccess**: Determines if the RemoteDesktop connection is shown by the RD Web Access Server.
 * **ConnectionBroker**: The FQDN of a server to host the RD Connection Broker role service.

+### xRDGatewayConfiguration

+* **GatewayExternalFqdn**: Specifies the External FQDN of the RD Gateway.
+* **GatewayMode**: Specifies the RD Gateway usage mode.
+* **LogonMethod**: Specifies the LogonMethod to use for RD Gateway Authentication.
+* **ConnectionBroker**: The FQDN of a server to host the RD Connection Broker role service.
+* **BypassLocal**: Indicates whether authorized remote users bypass the RD Gateway server for local connections.
+By default, the value of this parameter is $False.
+* **UseCachedCredentials**: Indicates whether or not remote users can use RD Gateway access credentials to authenticate access to the remote computer.

+### xRDLicenseConfiguration

+* **LicenseServer**: Specifies the FQDN of the RD Licensing server to configure.
+* **Mode**: Specifies the licensing mode to configure for the deployment.
+Valid values are PerUser, PerDevice, and NotConfigured.
+* **ConnectionBroker**: The FQDN of a server to host the RD Connection Broker role service.

 ## Versions

 ### Unreleased